mapbase-source/source-fgds/README.md

 This allows readers to see what Mapbase changed in the FGDs and makes it easier to merge a mod's own modified FGDs with Mapbase's FGDs, as they could create a new branch from "master" and merge from the "mapbase" branch.

 The original FGD files were created by Valve for the Source SDK.

+`hammerplusplus_fgd_mapbase.fgd` is an optional FGD provided for Hammer++ users which modifies Mapbase entities to take advantage of Hammer++ features.
+Open it to see instructions on how to use it.